 Employees Provident Fund or EPF is a social security scheme offering retirement benefits, run and managed by the Employees Provident Fund Organisation (EPFO).
 The Employees’ Provident Funds and Miscellaneous Provisions Act, 1952 mandates a company with 20 or more employees to be registered with EPFO.

-Companies have to fill EPF Form 5 on a monthly basis to notify the EPFO about new employees.
+Companies have to fill Form 5 for PF on a monthly basis to notify the EPFO about new employees.
 Organisations registered under EPF scheme are required to submit the details of their new employees to confirm whether they can avail the benefits of EPF.

 EPF Form no 5 also determines the eligibility of a fresher employee to become a beneficiary of EPF scheme.
 Other schemes for employees extended by the EPFO include Employees’ Pension Fund and Employees’ Deposit Linked Investment (EDLI).